m-adamek/prg-basics/08-FileHandling/_FileHandling.md

    > To calculate the number of words in a line, use the split() method, which splits a string into a list where each word is a list item.
 Then read the length of this list.
 Use the len() function.
 Finally, sum the number of words in each line.\
    <https://www.w3schools.com/python/ref_string_split.asp>

 1. The file it_company.csv contains a list of employees.
 Write a program that displays only employees with the position "Software Engineer".
+Number the items on the printed list.

-   > Hint: You can check if a substring is contained within another string using the 'in' operator.
+   > Hint: You can check if a string is contained within another string using the 'in' operator.

    ```python
    ###